-The plan contains the traditional planning elements required by state law-Natural Environment, Culture, Economy, Mobility, Housing, Community Facilities, and Built Environment-and weaves themes for Resilience, Equity, and Unique to Place throughout the document.
-The plan continues existing policies and programs while addressing emerging issues including climate change and sea level rise, housing affordability, multimodal transportation including bus rapid transit, and regional cooperation and planning.
+The plan contains the traditional planning elements required by state law-Natural Environment, Culture, Economy, Mobility, Housing, Community Facilities, and Built Environment-and the current plan weaves themes for Resilience, Equity, and Unique to Place throughout the document.
+The plan continues existing policies and programs-rural and critical lands, protecting rural landscapes and ways of life-and addresses emerging issues including climate change and sea level rise, housing affordability, multimodal transportation including bus rapid transit, and regional cooperation and planning.
 "Beaufort County Connects: Bicycle and Pedestrian Plan 2021" is a multijurisdictional effort that identifies a comprehensive network of pathways to make walking and cycling a viable option for County residents.
 Beaufort County Connects will be incorporated into the Comprehensive Plan as Appendix A.